Oxford Philosophy Graduate Conference

 Q: Will you provide funding for transportation and accommodation for graduate speakers?

 A: We hope to be able to offer some financial support to attendees to cover travel, subsistence and accomodation costs associated with attending the conference.
 We cannot confirm at this stage as it depends on sponsorship.
-Succesful candidates will be informed nearer the time.
+Successful candidates will be informed nearer the time.

 Q: Can I participate as an undergraduate?